dewcansam/dewcansam/test-1.md

 /***************************************************************************//*!
     @copyright      2014-10-01
+    @attention      This work is licensed under CC BY-SA 4.0
     @file           markdown_supported_languages
     @version        1.0
     @date           2023-07-17
     @author         jincheng9
     @details        Common programming languages supported by internet browsers
     @bug            command bug is to list things to be done - future
     @todo           command todo is for things that HAVE been done - past
     @warning        command warning is for alerts - present
+    @todo           2024-05-02 22:50:50 CLS +++ added and fixed doxygen header
 ***************************************************************************** */
 For markdown texts, we need to specify the languages for corresponding syntax highlighting.